Guitar Player World

-What makes artificial harmonics different to natural harmonics, is that the fundamental tones of natural harmonics, are always played as open strings, while artificial harmonics have fretted notes as their fundamental tones.
+What makes artificial harmonics different from natural harmonics, is that the fundamental tones of natural harmonics are always played as open strings, while artificial harmonics have fretted notes as their fundamental tones.

 This is why playing the same note on different positions on a guitar, produces subtle differences.
 Compare an open A on the fifth string, to the same A, played on the 5th fret of the sixth string.
 The open A is slightly richer, mainly because the string is longer (in comparison to the fretted fifth string) so there are more overtones present.

-The same principals that apply finding natural harmonics, apply to locating and playing artificial harmonics.
-Let's say you are using the fifth string on a guitar.
+Anyways, the same principles that apply to finding natural harmonics also apply to locating and playing artificial harmonics.
+To illustrate this, let’s use the fifth string of the guitar as an example.

 Now, your natural harmonics will be on the 12th, 5th and 7th frets, as well as the 24th.
 When the string is open, your fundamental tone is A. If you change the fundamental tone to the 2nd fret, it becomes B.

 The harmonic nodes for the 2nd fret B on the 5th string, are found on the 14th, 7th and 9th frets.
-Remember that when you play these artificial harmonics, the notes are sounded just above the frets, not to the left of them, as you would normally fret a note.
-If if this is the first time you are experimenting with artificial harmonics, you will encounter the challenge of actually playing the notes.
+When you play artificial harmonics, the notes are sounded just above the frets, not to the left of them, as you would normally fret a note.

 • Are produced with a right hand technique